History of Rocket League in Timeline

 April 25, 2016: Hoops Game Mode Added

-On April 25, 2016, the "Hoops" game mode, based on basketball, was added to Rocket League.
+On April 25, 2016, Hoops, a basketball-based game mode, was added to Rocket League.

-In May 2016, Rocket League added the cross-platform play feature, allowing Windows and Xbox One players with Xbox Live accounts to play together.
+In May 2016, Rocket League received an update that introduced cross-platform play between Windows and Xbox One players.

 June 2016: Neo Tokyo Arena and Cosmetic Items Added

-July 5, 2016: Rocket League Collector's Edition Released in North America
+July 5, 2016: Collector's Edition Release in North America

-July 7, 2016: Second Volume of the Soundtrack Released
+July 7, 2016: Second Volume of Soundtrack Released

 On July 7, 2016, the second volume of the Rocket League soundtrack was released, compiling new songs added to the game with post-release updates.

-By July 2016, one year after its release, Psyonix reported more than 6.2 million sales of Rocket League across all platforms, including 5.5 million purchases of DLC, with more than $110 million in revenue.
-40% of sales were for the PlayStation 4 version, with the remaining split roughly equally between PC and Xbox One.
+By July 2016, one year after release, Psyonix reported more than 6.2 million sales of Rocket League across all platforms, including 5.5 million DLC purchases, generating over $110 million in revenue.
+PlayStation 4 accounted for 40% of sales, with the remainder split between PC and Xbox One.

-In July 2016, Psyonix stated that they had completed the technical work required to enable cross-platform play between the Xbox One and PlayStation 4 versions of Rocket League and could enable it within hours of Sony's approval.
+In a July 2016 interview, Psyonix stated they had completed the technical work required to enable cross-platform play between the Xbox One and PlayStation 4 versions of Rocket League, and were awaiting Sony's approval.

-The finals of the first Rocket League Championship Series took place in August 2016, featuring a $55,000 prize pool.
+The finals for the first Rocket League Championship Series took place in August 2016, with a $55,000 prize pool.

 September 8, 2016: Rumble Mode Added

-On September 8, 2016, the "Rumble" mode, featuring unusual power-ups, was added to Rocket League.
+On September 8, 2016, Rumble mode, incorporating unusual power-ups like freezing the ball, was added to Rocket League.

-In September 2016, Rocket League introduced Crates, a loot box system where players could purchase them with a random selection of in-game customization items, opened through the purchase of Keys using real-world funds.
+In September 2016, Rocket League introduced Crates, a loot box system, where players could purchase them with a random selection of in-game customization items.

 September 2016: Rumble Mode Released

-In September 2016, a new Rumble mode, which adds unique power-ups on various maps, was released for Rocket League.
+In September 2016, the Rumble mode, which adds unique power-ups on various maps, was released for Rocket League.

 October 2016: Aquadome Update Launched

-In October 2016, a major update titled "Aquadome" launched for Rocket League, featuring a new arena placed under the sea, along with two new premium water-themed cars, and a new crate containing new items and seven new achievements.
+In October 2016, the "Aquadome" update launched for Rocket League, featuring a new arena placed under the sea, along with two new premium water-themed cars and a new crate containing new items.

 December 2016: Starbase ARC Update

-In December 2016, the Starbase ARC update, based on Psyonix' mobile game ARC Squadron, added custom arena support for Windows players via Steam Workshop to Rocket League.
+In December 2016, the Starbase ARC update, based on Psyonix' mobile game ARC Squadron, added support for custom arenas for Windows players via Steam Workshop.

-By January 2017, Psyonix had tracked more than 25 million unique Rocket League players, averaging 1.1 million players a day, and reaching 220,000 concurrent players at one point.
-Sony stated that Rocket League was the most-downloaded title from the PlayStation Store in 2016.
+By January 2017, Psyonix tracked more than 25 million unique Rocket League players, averaging 1.1 million daily players and peaking at 220,000 concurrent players.

-In February 2017, Psyonix noted that about a fourth of the 29 million registered Rocket League players had played during February 2017.
+In February 2017, a fourth of the 29 million registered players of Rocket League played the game.

-In February 2017, the PlayStation 4 version of Rocket League was patched to offer PlayStation 4 Pro support, enabling 4K resolution and 60 frames-per-second rendering in certain modes, with rendering improvements to the standard PlayStation 4 as well.
+In February 2017, the PlayStation 4 version of Rocket League was patched to offer PlayStation 4 Pro support, allowing for 4K resolution and constant 60 frames-per-second rendering at 1080p for one and two-player split-screen players.

 February 2017: Hot Wheels Cars Added to Rocket League